 The Home Position is any position on your machine that you can sense and stop at.
-Once at the Home Position, the motor position register on the 3102i must be set to an appropriate value.
-If you use the module's ±Find Home commands, the motor position register will automatically be set to zero once the home position is reached.
-The Encoder Position register will also be reset to zero if the quadrature encoder is enabled for the axis.
+Once at the Home Position, the motor position register on the 3602 must be set to an appropriate value.
+If you use the module's $\pm Find\ Home$ commands, the motor position register will automatically be set to zero once the home position is reached.